There is no more joyous noise on the planet than the sound of 100 kids laughing together.

 "As Alex, Marty, Melvin and Gloria prepare to go to New York, they reveal the secret that they are not circus animals.

 "Back in New York, the gang goes head-to head with the Animal Control.
 The leader is about to shoot Alex.
 To kick the leader’s butt, they perform what Alex calls “Trapeze Americano.”
 The leader goes back to where she lives.

 "It was a crazy movie, especially Marty’s “Afro Circus” dance.
 It made us all laugh and sing.
 My favorite character was the Cheetah Girl, she was cute."

 "It’s funny.
 I liked Alex (voice of Ben Stiller).
 Comedy means really funny."

 "The comedy was funny.
 I liked Marty (voice of Chris Rock).
 He was funny."

 “We are going to rethink everything anyone knows about the circus.” — Alex

 “Here’s Times Square, with its modern-day corporate lack of character.” — Alex

 “It’s the fuzz!” — The animals upon realizing they are being chased by animal control.
 My kids repeated this line back to me, as an authority figure in their lives refers to the police as the fuzz.

-“Cat to cat, do a solid here.” — Alex to Vitaly, the temperamental Russian tiger (and once again, haven’t former citizens of the Soviet Union suffered enough?
+“Cat to cat, do a solid here.” — Alex to Vitaly, the temperamental Russian tiger (and once again, ?
 Can’t a temperamental animal be from China?)